-Children: Girl children of all ages and boy children up to and including the age of 10 are always welcome.
+Children: Girls of all ages and boys up to and including the age of 10 are welcome.
 Children must be under the care of a responsible adult at all times.

-Fire safety: If not properly used, HOWL’s beautiful wood stove can collect dangerous levels of creosote, creating a chimney fire risk.
-Please do not tend the wood stove unless requested to (after training) by a resident or Collective member.
-Please no open flames (including candles) in the barn.
-Please do not leave candles in the house unattended.
+Fire safety: If not properly used, HOWL’s wood stove can collect dangerous levels of creosote, creating a chimney fire risk.
+Please do not tend the wood stove unless trained and requested to by a caretaker or collective member.
+No open flames (including candles) in the barn.
+Do not leave candles in the house unattended.

-Animal guests: Pets are sometimes permitted depending on who is staying at HOWL at any particular time.
-Please check with residents before bringing your pet.
+Animal guests: Pets may be permitted, depending on who is staying at HOWL at the time.
+Please check before bringing your pet.
 Women bringing animals to the land are responsible for cleaning up after them.
-Animal friends must not be left unsupervised, and in the event that a pet becomes disruptive, the visitor will need to take them off the land.
+Pets must not be left unsupervised, and if a pet becomes disruptive, the visitor will need to take them off the land.

-Garbage and trash: There is a compost bin in the back yard.
-Please ask for help if you aren’t familiar with the process.
-No bones, meat or dairy products in the compost.
+Garbage and trash: There is a compost bin in the back yard and a bucket indoors.
+No bones, meat or dairy in the compost.
 Carry out any trash you have accumulated and check to make sure you have taken everything you brought with you.

 Linens & towels: We encourage guests to bring their own sheets, towels, and pillowcases.
 We do not have a washing machine, and the nearest laundromat is in Bristol (1/2 hour drive).